davhid/fire-and-intruition-IoT/README.md

 # IoT
-# IoT Fire Detection System
+# IoT Fire and Intrusion Detection System
 An IoT-based fire and intrusion detection system using ESP8266 and Blynk platform.

 ## Features